Adnaan-dev/Weather-App---Api-Integrated/README.md

-# Api Integrated Weather App
+#  🌦️ Weather App - API Integrated
-## 🌦️ Weather App using HTML, CSS, and JavaScript with OpenWeatherMap API
+##  Weather App using HTML, CSS, and JavaScript with OpenWeatherMap API

 This project is a simple and responsive weather application built with **HTML**, **CSS**, and **JavaScript**.
 It fetches real-time weather data using the **OpenWeatherMap API** and displays it dynamically.